Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 * Display Messages on the LEDs sent via Cumulocity to the Pi (c8y_Message) via Message Widget.
 * Generates Events when the Joystick is pressed in different direction.

-It is suggested to run the Agent a Service.
+It is suggested to run the Agent as a Service.
 Use [dm-agent.service](./service/dm-agent.service) to install it:
 ```
 sudo cp ./service/dm-agent.service /etc/systemd/system/
 sudo systemctl enable dm-agent.service